hirosystems/ordhook/docs/how-to-guides/how-to-run-ordhook-as-a-service-using-bitcoind.md

 ---
-title: Run Ordhook as a Service using Bitcoind
+title: Run Ordhook as a Service Using Bitcoind
 ---

 ## Prerequisites

-### Setting up a Bitcoin Node
+### Setting Up a Bitcoin Node

 The Bitcoin Core daemon (bitcoind) is a program that implements the Bitcoin protocol for remote procedure call (RPC) use.
 Ordhook can be set up to interact with the Bitcoin chainstate through bitcoind's ZeroMQ interface, its embedded networking library, passing raw blockchain data to be evaluated for relevant events.